yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-524T.rst

 Now I know the problem is not cooling related.
 The AR7 port starting with kernel 2.4.23 crashes after some hours of uptime. see [https://dev.openwrt.org/ticket/3019 ticket 3019]

+(Apart from that the heat sink works pretty good: I can still burn my finger with it...) -- RobertSiemer [[DateTime(2008-03-28T15:41:52Z)]]

+---- /!\ '''Edit conflict - other version:''' ----
+Now I know the problem is not cooling related.
+The AR7 port starting with kernel 2.4.23 crashes after some hours of uptime. see [https://dev.openwrt.org/ticket/3019 ticket 3019]

 (Apart from that the heat sink works pretty good: I can still burn my finger with it...) -- RobertSiemer [[DateTime(2008-03-28T15:39:43Z)]]

+---- /!\ '''Edit conflict - your version:''' ----

+---- /!\ '''End of edit conflict''' ----
 END january '08 : i'm no more using this device by my customers... it overheats and halts -> DO NOT USE IT

 january '08 : the atm module works... it still gives some crap in the logs, but works